holleland/VariabilityOnSvalbard/readme.md

 ## Animations

-Animations for the unconditional variance included as supplementary material to the paper, with the distribution of the regression model residuals for every day of the years 1979 and 2019 and for every year between 1976 and 2019 on February 20 and June 5.
+Animations using the unconditional variances are included as supplementary material to the paper.
+These are the distribution of the regression model residuals for every day of the years 1979 and 2019 and for every year between 1976 and 2019 on February 20 and June 5.
+The parametric form is a t-distribution with respectively 9.18 and 10.34 degrees of freedom for the nonstochastic and GARCH model, respectively.

 <img src="Animations/day_by_day.gif" width="400" height="400" />
 <img src="Animations/year_by_year.gif" width="400" height="400" />